Campuses, Buildings + Hours

 Counseling at CCC

 At Clackamas Community College, we take mental health and wellness seriously.
-That’s why we offer free counseling services to our students.
-Come find the Counseling office in the Community Center or make an appointment.
-We can help if you’re struggling and in need of therapy, advice or resources.
+That's why we offer free counseling services to our students.
+You can find the Counseling Department office on the second floor of the Wacheno Welcome Center.

 You can also complete the Referral Tool in the myClackamas Portal under "Student Resources" and click "CCC Counselor Appointment Requests"